 Orbix applications need to control how Orbix processes events such as operation calls and establishing connections between clients and servers.
-To do this, applications communicate with the ORB through a direct API that allows them to configure the behaviour of Orbix.
+To do this, applications communicate with the ORB through a direct API that allows them to configure the behavior of Orbix.
 This chapter outlines this API and describes how you can use it to adapt the Orbix connection establishment and event processing models.

 This chapter acts as a guide to the main connection and event management functions in Orbix.
-You should read this chapter for an overview of these functions and refer to the Orbix C++ Edition Programmer's Reference for details of particular functions required in your applications.
+You should read this chapter for an overview of these functions and refer to the Orbix Programmer's Reference C++ Edition for details of particular functions required in your applications.